Rhizome-Conifer/conifer/README.md

 docker-compose kill frontend; docker-compose up -d frontend
 ```

-To fully recreate Webrecorder, deleting old containers (but not the data!) use the `./recreate.sh` script.
+To fully recreate Conifer, deleting old containers (but not the data!) use the `./recreate.sh` script.

-## Webrecorder Architecture
+## Conifer Architecture

-This repository contains the Docker Compose setup for Webrecorder, and is the exact system deployed on https://webrecorder.io/.
+This repository contains the Docker Compose setup for Conifer, and is the exact system deployed on https://conifer.rhizome.org.
 The full setup consists of the following components:

-- `/app` - The Webrecorder Backend system includes the API, recording and WARC access layers, split into 3 containers:
+- `/app` - The Conifer backend system includes the API, recording and WARC access layers, split into 3 containers:
   - `app` -- The API and data model and rewriting system are found in this container.
   - `recorder` -- The WARC writer is found in this container.
   - `warcserver` -- The WARC loading and lookup is found in this container.

 The backend containers run different tools from [pywb](https://github.com/webrecorder/pywb), the core web archive replay toolkit library.

 - `/frontend` - A React-based frontend application, running in Node.js.
-The frontend is a modern interface for Webrecorder and uses the backend api.
+The frontend is a modern interface for Conifer and uses the backend api.
 All user access goes through frontend (after nginx).

 - `/nginx` - A custom nginx deployment to provide routing and caching.

-- `redis` - A Redis instance that stores all of the Webrecorder state (other than WARC and CDXJ).
+- `redis` - A Redis instance that stores all of the Conifer state (other than WARC and CDXJ).

 - `dat-share` - An experimental component for sharing collections via the [Dat protocol](https://datproject.org/)